Phonginhere/Android/README.md

 # Android
-làm trên mobile - for mobile, tablet, and any devices using android software
+# For mobile, tablet, and any devices using android software